Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Results

-\textbf{Molecular dynamic simulation data} In this research, we adopt the molecular dynamic simulation data for the 80:20 Kob-Andersen model, which is a mixture of $N = 4,096$ particles: $N_A = 3277$ (large) $A$ Lennard-Jones (LJ) particles and $N_B = 819$ (small) $B$ LJ particles.
-The same model system has been analyzed in~\cite{BAPST} and \cite{PaperEmanuele}.
-The readers can find more detailed information used for simulations and datasets in Ref.~\cite{BAPST}.
-The focus of the state point in this research is placed on the coolest temperature, $T = 0.44$, which is close to the transition temperature predicted by Mode Coupling Theory, $T_{MCT} = 0.43$.
-The built dataset is composed of 800 independent configurations, of which half are used for training and the other half for testing.
+In this research, the molecular dynamics simulation data for an 80:20 Kob-Andersen (KA) system is adopted to evaluate the predictive power of our model.
+The KA system is a mixture of $N = 4,096$ particles: $N_A = 3277$ (large) Lennard-Jones (LJ) particles of type $A$ and $N_B = 819$ (small) LJ particles of type $B$.
+The dimensionless units based on the LJ potential are used here.
+To give a fair comparison, we used the data released in Ref.~\cite{BAPST}.
+More detailed information on simulations can be found in their original paper.
+The focus of the state point here is on the temperature, $T = 0.44$, which is close to the transition temperature predicted by Mode Coupling Theory\cite{donati1999spatial}, $T_{MCT} = 0.43$.
+The built data set comprises 800 independent configurations, of which half are used for training and the rest for testing.
 For each equilibrated configuration, the dynamic propensities of large particles are computed from 30 trajectories with identical beginning coordinates but random velocities selected from a Maxwell-Boltzmann distribution \cite{widmer2004reproducible, propensity1}.
-Formally, the dynamic propensity of particle $i$ at time $t$ is defined as: $\Delta_{i}(t) = \langle|\bm{r}_{i}(t) - \bm{r}_{i}(0)|\rangle$, where $\langle..\rangle$ represents the ensemble average and $\bm{r}_{i}(t)$ represents the position of particle $i$ after time interval ${t}$.
-Throughout the text, the real part of the self-intermediate scattering function $s(\bm{q},t)$, where $\bm{q}$ is the first diffraction peak in the static structure factor, is used to represent the corresponding time $t$.
+Formally, the dynamic propensity of particle $i$ at time $t$ is defined as $\Delta_{i}(t) = \langle|\bm{r}_{i}(t) - \bm{r}_{i}(0)|\rangle$, where $\langle..\rangle$ represents the ensemble average and $\bm{r}_{i}(t)$ represents the position vector of particle $i$ after a time interval ${t}$.
+Particles with large propensity move faster.

-Dynamic propensity serves as the predicted target for machine learning to identify relationships between local structure and dynamics.
-With the static structure of the equilibrated configurations, our objective is to predict the propensities at various times for particles of type $A$ from the embedded geometry structure.
+Dynamic propensity serves as the target for machine learning to identify relationships between local structure and dynamics.
+With the static structure of the equilibrated configurations, our objective is to predict the propensities of type $A$ particles at various time scales from the static structure.
+Throughout the text, the real part of the self-intermediate scattering function $S(\bm{q},t) = 1/N_A\langle\sum_{j=1}^{N_A}cos(\bm{q}(\bm{r}_{j}(t) - \bm{r}_{j}(0)))\rangle$, where $\bm{q}$ is the wave vector corresponding to the first peak of the static structure factor, is used to represent the time $t$ for simplification.
+The structural relaxation time $\tau_g$ corresponds to $S(\bm{q},t)=1/e$.